libp2p/docs/content/reference/dos-mitigation.md

 js-libp2p logs to stdout based on the contents of the `DEBUG` environmental variable.
 This can be set to log everything with `DEBUG=*`, individual components `DEBUG=libp2p:connection-manager*,libp2p:upgrader*`.

+In the browser you can set `localStorage.debug = 'libp2p:connection-manager*,libp2p:upgrader*'` to achieve the same thing.

 If the logs are too verbose you can also exclude components trace logging `DEBUG=libp2p:*,-*:trace` and the value of the variable is consulted at runtime so you can alter the amount or type of logging while